AzDocs/AzDocs/Wiki/Azure.md

 you need to do:

 `git clone --recurse-submodules <company specific repo url>`

+> The URL of this repo is the URL to the repo created in this step: [Recommended GIT structure / Company specific repository](#recommended-git-structure-%2F-company-specific-repository)

 Et voila! your full repository (or actually repositories) is/are now cloned!